nmizukami/pio_test/README_EXTERNALS.rst

   ./manage_externals/checkout_externals

-You should **not** use this method if you have made any source code changes, or if you have any ongoing mizuRoute simulations that you want to saze that were created from this sandbox.
+You should **not** use this method if you have made any source code changes, or if you have any ongoing pio_test runs that you want to saze that were created from this sandbox.
 In these cases, it is often easiest to do a second **git clone**.